nginx-proxy/nginx-proxy/README.md

     $ docker run -d -p 80:80 -e DEFAULT_HOST=foo.bar.com -v /var/run/docker.sock:/tmp/docker.sock:ro jwilder/nginx-proxy

+### Anonymized logging

+The default access log messages created by this container contain information like the IP address, referer and the user agent.
+To anonymize the IP and remove the referer and user agent from logging, set the env var `ANONYMIZE_LOGGING=1` for example

+    $ docker run -d -p 80:80 -e ANONYMIZE_LOGGING=1 -v /var/run/docker.sock:/tmp/docker.sock:ro jwilder/nginx-proxy

 ### Separate Containers

 nginx-proxy can also be run as two separate containers using the [jwilder/docker-gen](https://index.docker.io/u/jwilder/docker-gen/)